The full digital edition of the manifesto is now free — read the blueprint for WA secession.

 LLB, BJuris

-Julian Gillespie is a former Australian barrister and the principal author of Secession by Western Australia, recognised for his COVID-19 research, advocacy, and legal challenges against vaccine approvals.
+Julian Gillespie is a former Australian barrister and the principal author of Secession by Western Australia, recognised for his covid research, advocacy, and legal challenges against vaccine approvals.
 He has led efforts to protect public health and medical autonomy through landmark cases and community education.
 For this project he focuses on constitutional design, institutional integrity and practical nation-building reforms.
 He writes on governance, resource stewardship and the civic case for a stronger, sovereign Western Australia.

 -